anonymousException/renpy-translator/README.md

 - Support **remain the original words as comments** after translation
 - Support **real-time log output** , you can check the progress about the translation
 - Support **local-proxy** , if you can not access google , you can use a vpn tool like v2ray and set local proxy
-- Support **multi** translation engine : Google Translation from [pygtrans](https://github.com/foyoux/pygtrans/tree/main) , YouDao Translation , DeepL Translation
+- Support **multi** translation engine : Google Translation from [pygtrans](https://github.com/foyoux/pygtrans/tree/main) , YouDao Translation , DeepL Translation , OpenAI Translation

 ------